The-BOT-123/db_coding_challenge/readme.md

 See [fly documentation](https://fly.io/docs/apps/scale-machine) for more guidance

 # Pushing Changes:
-1. Pls create a new branch for your work like feature/security-api's.
+1. Pls, create a new branch for your work like feature/security-api's.
-2. Push your code in that branch
+2. Push your code into that branch
+3. Take a pull from the main branch
-3. Raise a Merge Request
+4. Raise a Merge Request
-4. After that code will be merged in the main branch.
+5. After that code will be merged in the main branch